khalid-hussain/shaheen/chap6.md

 to guard this fort.
 Even if there is no danger of the Christians attacking suddenly you should be cautious."

-Badr Bin Mughira replied, "Don't worry.
+Badr bin Mughira replied, "Don't worry.
 You will find enough troops to deal with the danger should the need arise.
 My stay in this fort is merely temporary.
 Tomorrow you will leave for Granada and I, God-willing, will be in my forest and mountains."